Dartvauder/NeuroSandboxWebUI/README.md

 ## Features:

-* Easy installation via install.bat(Windows) or install.sh(Linux)
+* Easy installation via install.bat (Windows) or install.sh (Linux)
-* You can use the application via your mobile device in localhost(Via IPv4) or anywhere online(Via Share)
+* You can use the application via your mobile device in localhost (Via IPv4) or anywhere online (Via Share)
 * Flexible and optimized interface (By Gradio)
 * Authentication via admin:admin (You can enter your login details in the GradioAuth.txt file)
 * You can add your own HuggingFace-Token to download a specific models (You can enter your token in the HF-Token.txt file)
 * Support for Transformers and llama.cpp models (LLM)
-* Support for diffusers and safetensors models (StableDiffusion) - txt2img, img2img, depth2img, pix2pix, controlnet, upscale, inpaint, outpaint, gligen, animatediff, video, ldm3d, sd3, cascade, adapters and extras tabs
+* Support for diffusers and safetensors models (StableDiffusion) - txt2img, img2img, depth2img, pix2pix, controlnet, upscale (latent), upscale (Real-ESRGAN), refiner, inpaint, outpaint, gligen, animatediff, video, ldm3d, sd3, cascade, and extras tabs
-* Support of additional models for image generation: Kandinsky, Flux, HunyuanDiT, Lumina-T2X, Kolors, AuraFlow, Würstchen, DeepFloydIF and PixArt
+* Support of additional models for image generation: Kandinsky, Flux, HunyuanDiT, Lumina-T2X, Kolors, AuraFlow, Würstchen, DeepFloydIF, PixArt and PlaygroundV2.5
 * StableAudioOpen support
 * AudioCraft support (Models: musicgen, audiogen and magnet)
 * AudioLDM 2 support (Models: audio and music)
 * Supports TTS and Whisper models (For LLM and TTS-STT)
-* Supports Lora, Textual inversion (embedding), Vae, Img2img, Depth, Pix2Pix, Controlnet, Upscale(latent), Upscale(Real-ESRGAN), Inpaint, Outpaint, GLIGEN, AnimateDiff, Videos, LDM3D, SD3, Cascade, Adapters (InstantID, PhotoMaker, IP-Adapter-FaceID), Rembg, CodeFormer and Roop models (For StableDiffusion)
+* Supports Lora, Textual inversion (embedding), Vae, Img2img, Depth, Pix2Pix, Controlnet, Upscale (latent and Real-ESRGAN), Refiner, Inpaint, Outpaint, GLIGEN, AnimateDiff, Videos, LDM3D, SD3, Cascade, Rembg, CodeFormer and Roop models (For StableDiffusion)
 * Support Multiband Diffusion model (For AudioCraft)
 * Support LibreTranslate (Local API)
 * Support ModelScope, ZeroScope 2, CogVideoX and Latte for video generation